Emulators-Salvacam/fuse-bittboy/Platform/readme.txt

       · The name for the savestate will be the slot number with the extension for the format configurated.

-    * For programs with diferent tape or disk sides an attempt is made to remove this info from the name so the save states will be the same.
-      In next sessions you can load directly the last used tape/side and load your savestate.
+    * For mediums with various parts (disk and tape sides) the emulator tries to determine a name for the saves removing this info, so the savestates for different sides/disks belong to the same program.
+      An example of use is when you load a program and then save an state when you are side2/disk2.
+Later, in another session, you can directly load this state without load side1/tape1.
+Directly insert the medium for side2/disk2 and load the savestate from menú options or hotkeys combos.
+      If necessary for tapes you can use the tape browser to position in the right phase/position to load.

 Options - General GCW0
 ----------------------